Learn about actual and potential costs

 Find the vendor to meet your needs

 Market share concentration among suppliers of glass bottles is high, with the top four vendors generating over 50.0% of market revenue, according to ProcurementIQ estimates.
-There are about 240 companies that provide glass bottles to buyers throughout the United States.
-During the past three years, the glass bottle market has...
+There are about 265 companies that provide glass bottles to buyers throughout the United States.
+Market share concentration has remained stable during the past three...
 Subscribe to learn more.

 Questions to ask potential suppliers